Exact finite-dimensional description for networks of globally coupled spiking neurons: Globally coupled spiking neurons

 because they allow to interpret Eq.~\eqref{eq:TN1} as a Kuramoto-Sakaguchi model for phase oscillators~\cite{kuramoto_model,Sakaguchi-Kuramoto-86,Acebron-etal-05}, with natural frequency $\omega$ and driving field $h$.

 The QIF dynamics \eqref{eq:QIF1} represents a discontinuous dynamical system that may encompass real conceptual and mathematical difficulties due to the instantaneous reset whenever a neurons crosses the threshold at infinity~\cite{cessac_vieville_2008,kevrekidis_siettos_kevrekidis_2017}.
-For this reason, it may be advantageous to consider the TN dynamics \eqref{eq:TN1}, which is bounded and smooth, circumvents the fire-and-reset discontinuity, and can thus be treated within the theory of smooth dynamical systems.
+For this reason, it may be advantageous to consider the TN dynamics \eqref{eq:TN1}, which is bounded and smooth, circumvents the fire-and-reset discontinuity, and can be treated as a smooth dynamical system.